edmundhung/conform/docs/api/react/future/useField.md

 Default checked state for checkbox inputs.
 Returns `true` if the field value is `'on'`.
 For radio buttons, compare the field's `defaultValue` with the radio button's value attribute instead.

+### `defaultPayload: unknown`

+Normalized default payload at this field path.
+Useful for structured controls.

 ### `touched: boolean`

 Whether this field has been touched (through `intent.validate()` or the `shouldValidate` option).